Israeli spy says Syria used chemical arms, U.S. unconvinced

 Ralf Trapp, an independent consultant on chemical and biological weapons arms control based in Geneva, said the symptoms described by Israeli intelligence were "consistent with sarin gas," but photographic evidence alone was not conclusive.

-Asked about Brun's remarks, Pentagon spokesman George Little signalled no change in the official U.S. line: "The United States continues to assess reports of chemical weapons use in Syria.
+Asked about Brun's remarks, Pentagon spokesman George Little signaled no change in the official U.S. line: "The United States continues to assess reports of chemical weapons use in Syria.
 The use of such weapons would be entirely unacceptable."